 If Vancouver is to remain an inclusive, liveable and healthy city, we must have a City Council that will respect our diverse neighbourhoods as the fundamental building blocks of our city.

-We call on the Mayor and Council to fully and officially endorse the Coalition’s Principles and Goals for Collaborative Neighbourhood-based Planning in the City of Vancouver (153kb PDF), as updated January 8, 2016.
+We call on the Mayor and Council to fully and officially endorse the Coalition’s Principles and Goals.
+Download the current version (January 10, 2019) here (PDF): CVN Planning Principles and Goals, final 10-Jan-2019

 The Coalition’s Principles and Goals include the following main concepts: